 “I had the mindset,” Brad says, “that I was going to church on Wednesdays, so I didn’t need to go on Sundays.
-Then of course, once I graduated, I quit going to church all together.
+Then of course, once I graduated, I quit going to church altogether.
 I never had a real relationship with God.”

 He went on to get his undergraduate at UAB.
 Then, in May of last year, Brad was rooming with a friend in an apartment in downtown Birmingham when two people unexpectedly knocked on his door.
-They introduced themselves as Hanna Taylor and Sarah Witkowski.
+They introduced themselves as *Haley and *Sierra.

 Brad describes the meeting.